Aryansingh-02/Mobileapp-landing-page/README.md

 Technologies Used:

-HTML5
+HTML5,
-CSS3 (with Flexbox and CSS Grid)
+CSS3 (with Flexbox and CSS Grid),
 JavaScript (for interactivity, if required)
-Credits:
-Design inspired by Figma Community.

 Icons from Font Awesome.
 License:
 This project is licensed under the MIT License - see the LICENSE file for details.